Randolph College: The American Culture program

 A minor in American Culture offers Randolph College students the opportunity to study American society and culture by drawing upon resources, techniques, and approaches from a variety of disciplines.
 The American Culture program also accepts visiting students from other American colleges and universities for a one-semester intensive study of a particular theme or region, including literature, art, history, and travel components.

+Athletics

+Randolph College is affiliated to NCAA Division III, participating in the Old Dominion Athletic Conference (ODAC).
+The college athletics program offers a total of nine intercollegiate sports, which include basketball, cross country, lacrosse, soccer, swimming, tennis, track and field, volleyball, and wrestling.